 Courses that are specifically designed to lead into more demanding, full-time study.
 They can help you develop your academic skills and strategies.

-Certificates are qualifications at Levels 1 to 4, with at least 40 credits.
+Certificates are qualifications at levels 1 to 4, with at least 40 credits.
 They can be between 12 weeks to a full year in length and can pathway into diplomas.
-Most trades and service jobs require certificates at Levels 3 or 4.
+Most trades and service jobs require certificates at levels 3 or 4.
 You can read more about tertiary levels of study on the NZQA website.

 A paper that must be passed as part of a diploma or degree.